 - 45% on earnings above £125,140

-You only pay employee NICs on your gross pay (i.e. after the employer’s NICs and other employment costs are paid).
+You pay employees’ NICs on your gross pay (i.e. after all employment costs have been deducted from your assignment rate).

-Your umbrella company will deduct your NI and income tax liabilities automatically and pay HMRC on your behalf.
+Your umbrella company will automatically deduct your NI and income tax liabilities and pay HMRC on your behalf when it processes your payroll.

 Other deductions